What Did the Lord Jesus Really Mean When He Said "It Is Finished" on the Cross?

 At this point, it should be clear to everyone that claiming the Lord Jesus' words on the cross meant that God's work of salvation was done is entirely contrary to the reality of God's work and is purely a human notion.
 It is a misinterpretation of the Lord's words that is deceptive and misleading, and there's no telling how many people it has done in.
 Those who blindly cling to this, just waiting for the Lord to suddenly appear on a cloud so they can be taken up into the kingdom, all the while refusing to examine the many truths expressed by Almighty God, will entirely miss their chance to meet the Lord.
 And of course, they'll never escape sin and be fully saved.
 Then a lifetime of faith will come to naught, and they are bound to fall into the disasters and be eliminated by God.

 Almighty God says, "Christ of the last days brings life, and brings the enduring and everlasting way of truth.
 This truth is the path by which man gains life, and it is the only path by which man shall know God and be approved by God.
 If you do not seek the way of life provided by Christ of the last days, then you shall never gain the approval of Jesus, and shall never be qualified to enter the gate of the kingdom of heaven, for you are both a puppet and prisoner of history.
 Those who are controlled by regulations, by letters, and shackled by history will never be able to gain life nor gain the perpetual way of life.
 This is because all they have is turbid water which has been clung to for thousands of years instead of the water of life that flows from the throne.
 Those who are not supplied with the water of life will forever remain corpses, playthings of Satan, and sons of hell.
 How, then, can they behold God?
 If you only try to hold on to the past, only try to keep things as they are by standing still, and do not try to change the status quo and discard history, then will you not always be against God?
 The steps of God's work are vast and mighty, like surging waves and rolling thunders—yet you sit passively awaiting destruction, clinging to your folly and doing nothing.
 In this way, how can you be considered someone who follows the footsteps of the Lamb?
 How can you justify the God that you hold on to as a God who is always new and never old?
 And how can the words of your yellowed books carry you across into a new age?
 How can they lead you to seek the steps of God's work?
 And how can they take you up to heaven?
 What you hold in your hands are letters that can provide but temporary solace, not truths that are capable of giving life.
 The scriptures you read can only enrich your tongue and are not words of philosophy that can help you know human life, much less the paths that can lead you to perfection.
 Does this discrepancy not give you cause for reflection?
 Does it not make you realize the mysteries contained within?
 Are you capable of delivering yourself to heaven to meet God on your own?
 Without the coming of God, can you take yourself into heaven to enjoy family happiness with God?
 Are you still dreaming now?
 I suggest, then, that you stop dreaming and look at who is working now—look to see who is now carrying out the work of saving man during the last days.
-If you do not, you shall never gain the truth, and shall never gain life" (The Word Appears in the Flesh).
+If you do not, you shall never gain the truth, and shall never gain life" (The Word, Vol. 1.
+The Appearance and Work of God.
+Only Christ of the Last Days Can Give Man the Way of Eternal Life).